tweag/jupyenv/README.md

 - [Juniper RKernel](https://github.com/JuniperKernel/JuniperKernel)
 - [Ansible Kernel](https://github.com/ansible/ansible-jupyter-kernel)

-The documentation for these kernels can be found on the [kernels](kernels) folder.

 ## Getting started

-In order to use JupyterWith, [nix](https://nixos.org/nix/) must be installed.
+[nix](https://nixos.org/nix/) must be installed in order to use JupyterWith.
-A simple JupyterLab environment with kernels, but without extensions can be setup by writing a `shell.nix` file such as:
+A simple JupyterLab environment with kernels can be defined in a `shell.nix` file such as:

 ``` nix
 let